 3 key things to know about Medicare Part D

 - Part D helps you pay for self-administered prescription drugs.
-You can sign up for Part D when you enroll in Medicare Part A and/or Part B. Alternatively, you can skip Part D and go with a Medicare Advantage plan with drug coverage included.
+You can sign up for Part D when you enroll in Medicare Part A and/or Part B. Alternatively, you could enroll in a Medicare Advantage plan with prescription drug coverage included.

 - Part D is optional.
 While prescription drug coverage through Part D (or Medicare Advantage with drug coverage) isn't mandatory, there are no other options with traditional Medicare for help with prescription drugs after age 65.